jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

 <a name="cmd-clearunits-description"></a>

 ### ✏ Description:
-Clear all summoned unit(s) (summoned by the [summon](#cmd-summon) command) for a Player.
-This is useful for remove large numbers of summoned units, or when summoned untargetable/unselectable units that are not able to use the [killunits](#cmd-killunits) command.
+Clear all summoned unit(s) (spawned via the [summon](#cmd-summon) command) for a player.
+Useful for removing large numbers of summoned units, or when summoned units are untargetable/unselectable and cannot be removed with the [killunits](#cmd-killunits) command.

->Note: Due to the memory limitation, only the **last 500 summoned units** will be able to remove with this command.
-Older units will not be affected, if you would like to remove ALL summoned units, either respec your hero, or restart the game.
+>Note: Due to memory limitations, only the **last 500 summoned units** can be removed with this command.
+Older units will not be affected.
+To remove ALL summoned units, either respec your hero or restart the game.

 >Self note: For each `MaxPlayer[16][100]`, is equivalent to around 30 `EventChatMessage` triggers.
 So more memory assigned to this, the less trigger can be used.